SiobhanHughes/COMP0066_eHealth/SHughes_eHealth/readme.md

  - Admin table only ever has one row (store username: 'admin' and passwd)
  - The very first time the admin logs in to the eHealth application, they will be asked to change the password to somthing more secure
  - Admin table is only used to confirm the log in of the admin (no other access or update to the table when running the application)

+ 3. populate.py (File path: SHughes_eHealth/eHealth/src/database/populate.py).
+Running this file will autopopulate the GPs and Patients tables with 2 GPs and 2 patients.
+GPs and patients are added to the system by the admin, so they have no passwords until they create an acount on the system.
+This file allows testing and development of the login/create account features.